 6.23.1 Applicability to language

-The vulnerability described in ISO/IEC TR 24772-1:2019 subclause 6.23 applies to Python.
+The vulnerability described in ISO/IEC 24772-1 subclause 6.23 applies to Python.

 Python provides many operators and levels of precedence, so it is not unexpected that operator precedence and order of operation are not well understood and hence misused.
 For example: